 On our first camping trip we didn’t take a table but on our second we did and it was so helpful.
 Now we couldn’t be without one.
 We used it between us over breakfast in the morning and outside for our stove to keep it off the grass.
 We got this amazing games table so that it doubles up as entertainment for downtime.
 It’s such a good idea and even comes with a little bag attached with a dice in it for good old-fashioned family fun.

 Waterproofs, wellies and hiking boots

 These days you don’t have to be without your electronics when camping if you don’t want to be which is great because we rely on them so heavily.
 We bought 2 solar charger 25000mAh power banks to take with us, which even charged up in the tents during the day so we could re-charge ipads and iphones during the night for the next day.

-I use my phone a lot for social media with being a blogger so I have this cool phone case that can give my phone 1.5 charges.
+I use my phone a lot for social media with being a blogger so I have this cool phone case (affiliate link) that can give my phone 1.5 charges.

-We also took a months contract out on this nifty device which gives you WiFi wherever you are.
+We also took a months contract out on this nifty device (affiliate link) which gives you WiFi wherever you are.

 Not an essential but a wagon is really useful for taking kids camping, especially to festivals.
 When you have to pitch your tent away from your car it’s great for loading up so you have to do fewer runs.
 Then it’s handy to take out and about so when the kids get tired they can jump in or take a nap.
 You can read more about festival wagons and which are the best in my post festival wagons for kids – are they a good idea and which ones are the best.
 We have a Crotec wagon (affiliate link) – pictured below.

-Other things we have added to our family camping kit are:
+Other things we have added to our family camping starter kit are:

 - Busy bags for kids – we make our kids ‘busy bags’ for trips to entertain them during the journey and once we have any downtime at our location.
 They are especially useful when camping if the weather takes a turn and you end up stuck inside a while.

-- Microfibre towels – so much more compact
+- Microfibre towels (affiliate link) – so much more compact for packing

-- Picnic blanket with waterproof back for sitting on outside.
+- Picnic blanket (affiliate link) with waterproof back for sitting on outside.
 It’s also useful for putting under the sleeping mats for an extra layer of insulation.
 I like this Von Shef one that fastens with buckles as I find the velcro ones tear the mat easily.

 - Pillows and extra blankets